-It is common assumption that medications prescribed for diseases only affect certain organs and selected areas of the body.
-For example, many people would think that a drug for hypertension will only influence the cardiovascular system, or that a pain medication will only find its way to the sore areas.
+It is a common assumption that medications prescribed for diseases only affect specific organs and selected body areas.
+For example, many people would think that a drug for hypertension will only influence the cardiovascular system or that pain medication will only find its way to the sore areas.
 Unfortunately, drugs do not work that way.
 In the case of proton pump inhibitors (PPIs), patients may be under the illusion that they can only influence the digestive system.
 And since numerous studies prove the efficacy and “harmlessness” of PPIs, drugs under this category can easily be misused and abused, posing risks way beyond the GI system.
 Note that there are just as many studies proving the harm that can result from PPI use, some of which we reference below.

 What are PPIs?

-Proton pump inhibitors were clinically introduced more than 25 years ago for the management of various acid-related disorders.
-Now, this class of drugs serves as the first choice for the treatment of gastroesophageal reflux disease (GERD), esophagitis, non-erosive reflux disease (NERD), peptic ulcer disease and the upper gastrointestinal bleeding related to it, and functional dyspepsia (which accounts for about 5% of primary care visits in the United States yearly and which is often undiagnosed gallbladder disease).
-PPIs are also used to prevent ulcers related to nonsteroidal anti-inflammatory drugs (NSAID) as well as control gastric acid hypersecretion associated with Zollinger-Ellison syndrome.
+Proton pump inhibitors were clinically introduced more than 25 years ago to manage various acid-related disorders.
+Now, this class of drugs serves as the first choice for treating gastroesophageal reflux disease (GERD), esophagitis, non-erosive reflux disease (NERD), peptic ulcer disease the upper gastrointestinal bleeding related to it.
+It is also commonly used for functional dyspepsia which accounts for about 5% of primary care visits in the United States yearly and is often undiagnosed gallbladder disease.
+PPIs are also used to prevent ulcers related to nonsteroidal anti-inflammatory drugs (NSAID) and control gastric acid hypersecretion associated with Zollinger-Ellison syndrome.
 PPIs decrease the acidity and overall volume of the gastric acid by blocking the “pump” that facilitates its transport into the stomach.
-It also reduces acid production by blocking the enzyme responsible for acid production within the wall of the stomach and therefore preventing ulcer formation or allowing existing ulcers to heal.
+It also reduces acid production by blocking the enzyme responsible for acid production within the stomach wall, preventing ulcer formation or allowing existing ulcers to heal.

-Statistics show that up to 70% of all hospital patients receive PPI therapy, making it the 3rd highest selling class of medication with an annual cost of $13.9 billion in the US alone.
+Statistics show that up to 70% of all hospital patients receive PPI therapy, making it the 3rd highest-selling class of medication with an annual cost of $13.9 billion in the US alone.
 Among those patients using it, as much as two-thirds are given PPIs without proper indication.
 Because of its popularity, it has also been made accessible over the counter and may be taken without any prescription.
-So when well-meaning but inadequately educated individuals feel the slightest acid-related symptom, they can just pop a tablet or two, thinking that it’s ok.
-Long-term PPI use is also very common, with patients taking it way beyond the prescribed time frame.
-It is therefore no surprise that repercussions stemming from PPI overuse and inappropriate consumption have since been a cause of concern.
+So when well-meaning but inadequately educated individuals feel the slightest acid-related symptom, they can simply pop a tablet or two, thinking that it’s ok.
+Long-term PPI use is also widespread, with patients taking it way beyond the prescribed time frame.
+It is, therefore, no surprise that repercussions stemming from PPI overuse and inappropriate consumption have since been a cause of concern.

 1. Long Term PPI Use Associated with Higher Risk of Death

-Among the disadvantages of long term PPI use, this must be the most alarming.
+This must be the most alarming among the disadvantages of long-term PPI use.
 Numerous researches have shown a connection between higher mortality rates and PPIs.
-One is a study by the Washington University School of Medicine which observed a total of 349,312 patients over a period of 5 years.
-Their collected data showed that patients who took PPIs had 25% increased risk of death compared to those who took H2 blockers.
-Although this particular study has been questioned due to the presence of other factors that may cause the death of the patients, other related literature also yields similar results.
+One is a Washington University School of Medicine study, which observed 349,312 patients for five years.
+Their collected data showed that patients who took PPIs had a 25% increased risk of death than those who took H2 blockers.
+Although this particular study has been questioned due to other factors that may cause the death of the patients, other related literature also yields similar results.

 2. The PPI – H. pylori Link

 Patients without proper professional supervision may think that PPI alone can get rid of Heliobacter pylori, a bacteria popularly associated with GI problems like acid reflux, leaky gut, peptic ulcers, and gastritis.
-However, the standard pharmaceutic solution to H pylori is called the triple therapy – PPI plus two other antibiotics.
-And it is not the PPI that is capable of eradicating the H Pylori but the antibiotics.
+However, the standard pharmaceutic solution to H. pylori is the triple therapy – PPI plus two other antibiotics.
+And it is not the PPI that can eradicate H. pylori but the antibiotics.
 The PPIs are there to cut back on the symptoms such as gastritis.
-And it is important to take note that it is administered only within a specific period of time, usually rounds of 10-14 days at a time.
-Unfortunately, not all people know this and they continue PPI medication as long as they feel like it.
+And it is important to take note that it is administered only within a specific period, usually rounds of 10-14 days at a time.
+Unfortunately, not all people know this, and they continue PPI medication as long as they feel like it.
 The acid suppression from PPI may accelerate the potential of the bacteria to induce gastric cancer.
-Even after successful eradication of H. pylori, many observational studies have proven adverse effects associated with PPI use.
-A study published in the journal Gut showed that patients who took PPIs have 2.4 times higher risk of developing stomach cancer.
-In a separate study by the University of Hong Kong and University College London, it was also highlighted that cancer risk is directly proportional with the dose and duration of PPI treatment.
+Even after successfully eradicating H. pylori, many observational studies have proven adverse effects associated with PPI use.
+A study published in the journal Gut showed that patients who took PPIs have a 2.4 times higher risk of developing stomach cancer.
+A separate study by the University of Hong Kong and University College London also highlighted that cancer risk is directly proportional to the dose and duration of PPI treatment.

 3. Long Term PPI Use Can Affect Your Absorption of Vitamins and Minerals

-Since acid facilitates the assimilation and absorption of some forms of vitamins and minerals, PPIs are thought to have an impact of our bodies’ calcium, magnesium and vitamin B12 levels.
-This puts long term PPI users at higher risk of hip, wrist, and spine fractures.
-As a matter of fact, data from seven different studies have prompted the FDA to include that in the PPI safety information labels.
-PPIs also reduce the effectiveness of bisphosphonate medications prescribed for the prevention of hip fractures.
+Since acid facilitates the assimilation and absorption of some vitamins and minerals, PPIs are thought to impact our bodies’ calcium, magnesium, and vitamin B12 levels.
+This puts long-term PPI users at higher risk of hip, wrist, and spine fractures.
+Data from seven different studies have prompted the FDA to include that in the PPI safety information labels.
+PPIs also reduce the effectiveness of bisphosphonate medications prescribed to prevent hip fractures.

 4. PPI Use Can Make You Vulnerable to Infections

-In our blog post about Small Intestinal Bacterial Overgrowth, we have discussed the crucial role of acid in maintaining a healthy gut flora.
-And since PPI prevents acidity, it can definitely enhance the probability of SIBO and other infections due to the presence and abundance of some bacteria like Salmonella, Campylobacter jejuni, and Clostridium difficile.
-This can happen within a short period of time (less than one week) which means that both short and long term PPI users are at higher risk of infections.
+In our blog post about Small Intestinal Bacterial Overgrowth, we have discussed the crucial role of acid in maintaining healthy gut flora.
+And since PPI prevents acidity, it can enhance the probability of SIBO and other infections due to the presence and abundance of some bacteria like Salmonella, Campylobacter jejuni, and Clostridium difficile.
+All of these can happen within less than a week which means that both short and long-term PPI users are at higher risk of infections.

 5. PPI and Dementia

-Proving that PPIs have a lasting effect that extends beyond the GI system, studies have shown the relationship between long term proton pump inhibitors and dementia.
-One research observed that long term PPI use is closely associated with a 44% increased probability of developing dementia.
-Possible reasons behind this include the depletion of vitamin B12 in our body, and the enhancement of amyloid beta peptide levels in the brain.
+Studies have shown the relationship between long-term proton pump inhibitors and dementia, proving that PPIs have a lasting effect extending beyond the GI system.
+One research observed that long-term PPI use is closely associated with a 44% increased probability of developing dementia.
+Possible reasons behind this include the depletion of vitamin B12 in our body and the enhancement of amyloid-beta peptide levels in the brain.

 6. Proton Pump Inhibitors and Cognitive Decline